stevenblair/rapid61850/README.md

 This readme file describes how to set up the software, and its basic use.

-*The code is meant to be a proof of concept, and is highly experimental.
+*The code is meant to be a proof of concept, and some parts are experimental.
 It has not been tested on many SCD files.
 Some features may be incomplete.*

 <img style="float:right" src="http://personal.strath.ac.uk/steven.m.blair/mbed-cropped.png" />